Pen-y-Fan/death-stranding-poc/README.md

 # Death Stranding PoC

-I want to create a PoC for Death stranding
+I want to expand the PoC for Death stranding, to include:

+- A table of orders
+- A table of deliveries

+The only data structure with mutable data is the delivery, which is related to an order, and the order is related to a client and destination.
+The delivery data should be persisted to local storage.

 ## Tech stack: